Triple Net Retail, Double Net Lease Definitions

 As is true with all legal documents concerning real estate, the devil is in the details so it’s always important to retain a real estate attorney familiar with and licensed in the state where the property is located.

 Triple Net or NNN leases

-Triple net leases in a multi-tenant retail center in theory require the tenants to reimburse all expenses.
+Triple net leases in a multi-tenant retail center, in theory, require the tenants to reimburse all expenses.
 In reality, it’s not quite that simple.
 If you’re buying an existing retail center with leases already in place, it’s crucial that you, the buyer, and your attorney carefully review the in-place leases.
-Plus, get a tenant estopple from every tenant so they restate their understanding of the lease.
+Plus, get tenant estoppel from every tenant so they restate their understanding of the lease.
 Plus, if there are agreements or representations between seller/owner and tenant made outside of the lease, you’ll hopefully know about it.
 If you have trouble here, move on to something else.

 Double Net or NN leases

 Most of the above apply except that there is a significant category of expenses or potential expenses where the landlord is responsible.
 This is almost always roof and structure, but could also include parking lot or HVAC replacement, etc. Therefore, it’s important to read that lease.

 NN or double net leases are very common.
 For example, you’ll run into them in the auto parts segment with Advanced Auto, AutoZone and O’Reilly’s.
 Dollar stores such as Family Dollar and older Dollar Generals are also double.
 The Dollar General new builds are all 15-year absolute net leases and make a very solid safe triple net absolute investment for an out of area owner.